 Executive committee (Board of Directors) of the Congress of Neurological Surgeons

 Treasurer of the Neurosurgical Society of America

 Chairman of the Board of Directors of the Interurban Neurosurgical Society

 National course director of the Society of Neurological Surgeons resident courses

 Board of Directors, Congress of Neurological Surgeons Foundation

 As a thought leader in his field, industry will sometimes ask for Byrne’s input in development.
-Byrne currently has a consulting contract with Stryker Biotech.
-He also has stock in Lanx, Inc. Your surgeon may or may not use products from one of these companies, and your surgeon receives no compensation for his clinical use of any products from these companies.
+Byrne currently has a consulting contract with Stryker Biotech and Integra.
+Your surgeon may use products from one of these companies, and your surgeon receives no compensation for his clinical use of any products from these companies.
 If you have any questions regarding these arrangements, please ask your surgeon.